-The officers of the Trust and those of its Trustees who are "interested persons" (as defined in the 1940 Act) of the Fund receive no direct remuneration from the Trust.
-Each Independent Trustee receives an annual retainer of \$20,000 payable in quarterly installments and allocated among the funds in the Impact Shares' Fund Complex.
+The officers of the Trust and those of its Trustees who are "interested persons" (as defined in the 1940 Act) of the Funds receive no direct remuneration from the Trust.
+Each Independent Trustee receives an annual retainer of \$● payable in quarterly installments and allocated among each fund in the Impact Shares' Fund Complex.
 The Independent Trustees do not receive any pension or retirement benefits.
-Because the Fund has not commenced operations as of the date of this SAI no part of the Trustees annual retainer has been allocated to the Fund.
+The following table shows the total compensation received or accrued from each Fund and the Impact Share Fund Complex by each of the Independent Trustees for the fiscal year ended June 30, 2023.
+Mr. Lowe and Ms. Legg resigned as Trustees effective August 31, 2023.